 Skinfood: 5 tips for even skin from the inside

 Admittedly, the fact that what we eat has an impact on our skin health is actually nothing new.
 But now the breaking news: Did you know that with the right diet you can ensure good melanin distribution in the body?
-I'll tell you now how it's done.
+I'll tell you now how it works.

 1. Carotenoids prevent pigment spots.

 Carotenoids are naturally occurring pigments.
-They add color to orange, red, and yellow fruits and vegetables.
+They give color to orange, red and yellow fruits and vegetables.
 Their special feature: They have an antioxidant effect and protect the skin from cell damage caused by UV rays .
-And quite effectively (even if they don't replace sunscreen).
-Studies show that those who eat carotenoid-rich foods are better protected against sun damage 6 .
+And they're pretty effective (even if they don't replace sunscreen).
+Studies show that those who eat foods rich in carotenoids are better protected against sun damage 6 .

 - and grapefruit

 Why sun protection is important for preventing and removing pigment spots ?
-UV rays are the main cause of hyperpigmentation because sunlight stimulates melanin formation.
-You probably know this: pigment spots usually appear on the face or hands – in places that are often exposed to the sun.
+UV rays are the main cause of hyperpigmentation because sunlight stimulates melanin production.
+You probably know this: pigment spots usually appear on the face or hands - in areas that are often exposed to the sun.

 2. Lycopene has a cell-protecting effect.

-We'll stick with the carotenoids because lycopene is the most potent of them all.
-Lycopene accumulates in the skin and unfolds its effect there when it is needed: It effectively protects the skin from cell damage caused by solar radiation, prevents premature skin aging and promotes skin regeneration.
-Perfect conditions to remove and reduce pigment stains .
+We'll stick with carotenoids because lycopene is the most potent of them.
+Lycopene accumulates in the skin and develops its effect there when it is needed: It effectively protects the skin from cell damage caused by sunlight, prevents premature skin aging and promotes skin regeneration.
+Perfect conditions for removing and reducing pigment spots .

-By the way, you can easily cover your daily dose of lycopene: With a tablespoon of tomato paste and a little olive oil.
+By the way, you can easily get your daily dose of lycopene: with a tablespoon of tomato paste and a little olive oil.
 Really true: The effectiveness of this mixture on acute and long-term sun damage has even been scientifically proven.
-More on this under Superfood tomato paste - slow aging for the skin .
+More about this under Superfood Tomato Paste – Slow-Aging for the Skin .

 3. Vitamin C brightens from within.

-Yes, this vitamin can also exert its effect against unwanted skin discolouration from the inside and remove or at least reduce pigment spots in the long term.
-You also pamper your skin with the other benefits of this popular beauty vitamin.
-Vitamin C regulates the production of skin fat in the sebaceous glands, has an anti-inflammatory effect and protects against premature skin aging thanks to its antioxidant power.
+Yes, this vitamin can also develop its effect against unwanted skin discoloration from the inside and remove or at least reduce pigment spots in the long term.
+At the same time, you also pamper your skin with the other benefits of this popular beauty vitamin.
+Vitamin C regulates the production of skin oil in the sebaceous glands, has an anti-inflammatory effect and protects against premature skin aging thanks to its antioxidant power.

 These foods are good sources of vitamin C: